hkopp/hkopp.github.io/_posts/2017-01-09-distributions.md

 $$p_Y$$, which is not zero everywhere?

 ## Distributions
-It turns out we can kind of can do this.
+It turns out that we can kind of do this.
 There is the so-called dirac distribution (often wrongly called dirac function) $$\delta$$ which is a gadget which is zero everywhere, except at $$1$$ where its value is infinity.
 Further, integrating yields $$\int_\mathbb{R} \delta(x) dx=1$$.